 WHERE & WHEN: Piazza del Duomo, 9 (Cathedral Square) – open: weekdays from 9am to 7:30pm, on Sunday from 9am to 1:3-pm.

 HOW MUCH DOES IT COST?
-To visit the museum you need to buy the Combined Ticket that includes the climb to Brunelleschi’s Dome, entrance to the Baptistery, Giotto’s Tower, the crypt of Santa Reparata.
-The ticket costs 18 Euro and is valid 72 hours from the first access.
+To visit the museum you can buy the Combined Ticket that includes the climb to Brunelleschi’s Dome, entrance to the Baptistery, Giotto’s Tower, the crypt of Santa Reparata.
+The ticket costs 30 Euro and is valid 72 hours from the first access.
+Or if you just wish to see the Museum and the Baptistery, get the ‘Ghiberti Pass’ that costs 15 Euro (it includes also the crypt of Santa Reparata).

 TIP: The entrance to the Cathedral is free.
 Reservation is mandatory for the climb to the Dome => see official site.